Revaz-Goguadze/shift-array-elements6/README.md

 # Shift Array Elements

-Intermediate level task for practicing loops and arrays.
+Intermediate level task for practicing loops, arrays and enums.
 The task has extra tests that are not in the task repository.

 Estimated time to complete the task - 1h.